SoftFever/OrcaSlicer/README.md

 - More features can be found in [change notes](https://github.com/SoftFever/OrcaSlicer/releases/)

 # How to install
-## Windows:
+**Windows**:
-Unzip the binaries to any folder you prefer, then execute orca-slicer.exe to start the application.
+> Unzip the binaries to any folder you prefer, then execute orca-slicer.exe to start the application.

-## Mac:
+**Mac**:
- 1. Download the right binaries for your computer: `arm64` version for Apple Silicon and `x86_64` for Intel CPU.
+>  1. Download the right binaries for your computer: `arm64` version for Apple Silicon and `x86_64` for Intel CPU.
- 2. Double click to unzip the package, move OrcaSlicer.app to Application folder.
+>  2. Double click to unzip the package, move OrcaSlicer.app to Application folder.
- 3. Run the following command in the terminal to allow running unsigned applications: `xattr -d com.apple.quarantine /Applications/OrcaSlicer.app`.
+>  3. Run the following command in the terminal to allow running unsigned applications: `xattr -d com.apple.quarantine /Applications/OrcaSlicer.app`.

-## Linux(Ubuntu):
+**Linux(Ubuntu)**:
-Run the downlaoded AppImage.
+> Run the downlaoded AppImage.
 # How to compile
 - Windows 64-bit
   - Tools needed: Visual Studio 2019, Cmake, git, Strawberry Perl.